 Andrea Brokenshire shares how to apply hand and traditional stitching when creating her wonderful masterpiece quilts.

-Andrea discusses what inspires her.
-And she makes cuts, cuts, and more cuts to create her "confetting technique."
+Andrea discusses what inspires her, and she makes cuts, cuts, and more cuts to create her "confetting technique."
 She uses this technique for backgrounds using Mistyfuse and Goddess Sheets.

-Follow along as Melody Crust (previously on Show 312) shows us the beauty of applying her straight and curved line approach to quilting.
-You will find all of this in her book “Stitching Through the Layers."
+Follow along as Melody Crust shows us the beauty of applying her straight and curved line approach to quilting.
+You will find all of this in her book Stitching Through the Layers.
 Melody demonstrates her approach with her thread choices of Superior Threads MasterPiece and Superior Threads Razzle Dazzle in the bobbin approach.